sarit-chaet-hudis/minecraft-game/Readme.md

 ---

+for now, suited mainly for landscape displays.

+Design overview:
 gameboard state is stored in boardMatrix, display is handled by divs and classes.
 Drawing the board is done via drawBoard func, or replaceTile for single tile change. mining requires proper tool, see miningPossible obj.